nefedovnd/nefedovnd/README.md

 🐍 **Projects with Python:**

+ - Forest cover classification with deep learning: [see](https://github.com/nefedovnd/Forest-cover-classification-with-deep-learning)
+   *This is a final portfolio project for Codecademy's Build Deep Learning Models with TensorFlow Skill Path.*

  - Classify X-rays With Machine Learning: [see](https://github.com/nefedovnd/Classify-X-rays-With-Machine-Learning)
    *Project for Codecademy Build Deep Learning Models with TensorFlow Skill Path.*

  - Heart Failure Prediction: [see](https://github.com/nefedovnd/Heart-Failure-Prediction)
    *Project for Codecademy Build Deep Learning Models with TensorFlow Skill Path.*